 Blackjack strategy – how to win

-As we said at the beginning of this guide, some people have finetuned Blackjack to devise the perfect strategy.
+As we said at the beginning of this guide, some people have finetuned the perfect Blackjack strategy – that’s right, despite assumptions to the contrary, there is a real element of strategy to this game of chance.
 Because it’s such a simple game, and your opponent, the dealer, plays on autopilot, there is always a mathematically correct move to make.

-That’s pretty dull though, and if you’re just playing with friends just for a laugh, having one of those charts with you will suck the fun away like an enjoyment Hoover.
-So here are a few more basic Blackjack tips and tricks that could give you an edge:
+Playing the Basic Strategy is pretty dull, and if you’re just playing with friends for a laugh, having one of those charts with you will suck the fun away like an enjoyment vacuum cleaner.
+So here are a few more general Blackjack tips and tricks that could give you an edge:

 - Remember that 16 is the worst possible hand.